lydavid/MusicSearch/docs/all_features.md

 Given an entity, when you click on them from anywhere in the app, you will land on their details page.
-In separate tabs, you can see all related entities listed under browsing supported. e.g. On an artist's page, you can see their events, recordings, releases, and release groups.
+In separate tabs, you can see all related entities listed under browsing supported. e.g. On an artist's page, you can see their events, recordings, releases, release groups, and works.

 | Entity        | Browsing supported                                                                                       | Browsing not yet supported | Unsupported                        |
 |---------------|----------------------------------------------------------------------------------------------------------|----------------------------|------------------------------------|